aistabci/abci-docs/en/docs/tips/spack.md

 #### How to Use {#how-to-use}

 This is an example of using "OpenMPI 3.1.1 that uses CUDA 10.1.243" installed above.
-By specifying the version of OpenMPI and CUDA dependencies during the spack load run, it is possible to use a specific version.
+Specify the version of OpenMPI and CUDA dependency to load the software.
 ```
 [username@es1 ~]$ spack load openmpi@3.1.1 ^cuda@10.1.243
 ```